Setup and Integration Guide

 - QDrant database running (local or cloud)

-- Documents ingested into your QDrant collection
+- Documents ingested into your QDrant collection with semantic metadata

 - OpenAI API key for embeddings